frontal1660/VanuatuWebForensic/README.md

 ##  :alien: <a name="link-actions">Identify major actions made by 147.45.112.220 under HTTP interface</a>

+> [!NOTE]
+> These following actions are done in 1.629s!
+> This certainly means that a script/metasploit is behind this behaviour.

 1. Action #1

 The hacker successfully authenticates with crushadmin user, with the correct password: